evans-manyala/simple_shell/README.md

 0x16.
 C - Simple Shell

-Welecome to this ALX SE Learning end of Sprint 1 Project.
+Welcome to this ALX SE Learning end of Sprint 1 Project.
 Here we are taught to learn and then do hard things 💪

 Features